MohamedBenIsmaiel/sc-task/README.md

 if you are use linux distros like fedora or debian , give `setup.sh` a permission and run it then open the terminal and write the program name `second-profit`

 ### step 2:
- if you are not familiar with linux distros and you are using windows , you can follow that
+ if you are using windows or any OS else , you can follow that

 ```bash
  git clone https://github.com/MohamedBenIsmaiel/sp-task.git